Year-Round Buddhist Training on the North Coast of The Netherlands

 The temple is a spiritual home for a worldwide community of practitioners and has a non-profit church status.
 Upon arrival, old-timers as well as newcomers are seen as members of one extended Zen family.
 All are invited to feel at home and also to be responsible for each other, for the temple buildings and grounds, and to help in any way possible.

 In general, around ten to fifteen people live and practise full-time in the temple.
-Others join for short periods of time, particularly to attend retreats and special events—often on a regular basis.
+Others join for short periods, particularly to attend retreats and special events—often regularly.
 In total, Zen River can accommodate up to forty participants.
 Please consult the calendar for more information.

 Zen River is officially registered in Japan as a Tokubetsu Jiin (international missionary temple) and plays an active role in the development of the European department of the Soto School.
 That means that there is a lively exchange between Zen River and other temples abroad.
 Because of its international orientation, classes are usually held in English.
 Meals are vegetarian.